US soccer star Carli Lloyd sent message to critics with golf-clap celebration

 Carli Lloyd knocked in the first of her two goals to help the U.S. defeat Chile on Sunday and after the first one, she celebrated with a resounding golf clap.

-The clap was meant to be a message to critics who complained the team was over-doing it with the celebrations during its historic 13-0 defeat of Thailand just days prior.
+The clap was meant to be a message to critics who complained the team was overdoing it with the celebrations during its historic 13-0 defeat of Thailand just days prior.

 CARLI LLOYD SETS WOMEN'S WORLD CUP RECORD AS US CLINCHES SPOT IN NEXT ROUND